By Upanshu Chaudhary

 DeCredit - Decentralized lending platform

-We also made use of the project:DABL to deploy DeCredit.
-Using project:DABL allowed us to deploy a public-facing app quickly without having to worry about authentication, performance, and security. project:DABL completely abstracts away the underlying persistence layer so we can focus on the DAML ledger model and the rights & obligations of various parties.
+We also made use of the Daml Hub to deploy DeCredit.
+Using Daml Hub allowed us to deploy a public-facing app quickly without having to worry about authentication, performance, and security.
+Daml Hub completely abstracts away the underlying persistence layer so we can focus on the Daml ledger model and the rights & obligations of various parties.

 Lending processes that integrate smart contracts technology can realize tremendous operational and business benefits such as straight-through processing, easier regulatory reporting, simplified credit data management, removal of duplicate processes, and excellent user experience.

-If you would like to discuss how to drive efficiencies in your lending process and technology portfolio using smart contracts, please get in touch with us at Knoldus.
-Our reference application DeCredit is available on the DAML marketplace and is available for demo upon request.
-DAML has also a new learning section where you can begin to code online:
+If you would like to discuss how to drive efficiencies in your lending process and technology portfolio using smart contracts or if you would like to know more about the DeCredit, please get in touch with us at Knoldus.
+Daml has also a new learning section where you can begin to code online: